 - Stir chocolate consistently until it melts for best results.

-- Make sure the stove is set to a medium heat.
+- Make sure the stove is set to medium heat.
 Too high and it’s likely to burn, too low and it will be difficult to properly heat, melt, and mix.

 - Line the baking pan with parchment paper to make it easy to remove the fudge from the pan when it’s done.